An aerial view of the Nenana-Totchaket Bridge. DOT&PF photo.

-Construction of the existing 12 mile Totchaket Road and associated bridges was a collaborative effort between multiple local stakeholders, including the City of Nenana, the Nenana Native Association (Tribe), the Toghotthele Corporation, and Doyon, beginning back in 2009.
-The Nenana River Bridge was completed in 2020 through a closer partnership between The Tribe and City, thereby opening up the Totchaket area to public access year round.
+Beginning in 2009, construction of the existing 12-mile Totchaket Road and associated bridges was a collaborative effort between multiple local stakeholders, including the City of Nenana, the Nenana Native Association (Tribe), the Toghotthele Corporation, and Doyon.
+The Nenana River Bridge was completed in 2020 through a close partnership between the tribe and city, thereby opening up the Totchaket area to public access year-round.

-The existing 12 mile Totchaket Road is anticipated to undergo re-leveling in areas that have experienced settling, flattening of embankment side slopes, resurfacing, and clearing of vegetation.
-DOT&PF is proposing to replace or rehabilitate three bridge crossings (East Middle, West Middle, and Little Nenana Rivers), construct an armored high water crossing in a seasonal flood area, and improve drainage through culvert replacement and ditch work.
-Existing turnouts will also be improved, as well as the construction of new turnouts as needed to support construction.
+The existing 12-mile Totchaket Road has been re-leveled in areas that have experienced settling, flattening of embankment side slopes, resurfacing, and clearing of vegetation.
+Existing turnouts were improved, as well as the construction of new turnouts needed to support construction.

-Decades ago, the Nenana-Totchaket area was planned as a farming project, but limited access to the region stalled progress.
-Since then, renewable resources like agriculture, have become more viable as growing seasons are changing in an evolving Arctic environment.
-A 4.7 mile road extension to the end of the DNR Phase 1 Agricultural Project is proposed to support food security from Alaska's own soils by creating access to a region abundant in natural and renewable resources.
-The road will also support the auction of agriculture lands by the Alaska Department of Natural Resources values access to agriculture land and is a collaborator on this project.
+2b: The Nenana-Totchaket area has a long planning history as an agricultural development, but limited access to the region delayed development.
+Since then, renewable resources like agriculture have become more viable as growing seasons are changing in an evolving Arctic environment.
+A 4.7 mile road extension to the end of the DNR Phase 1 Agricultural Project is proposed to support food security from Alaska's soils by accessible access to a region abundant in resources.
+The Alaska Department of Natural Resources values access to agriculture land and is a collaborator on this project.

-In 2018, the Nenana Native Association, in partnership with the City, was awarded a $9 million federal grant to fund the Nenana-Totchaket Bridge.
-After administering the grant, which was intended to help members of the community thrive, the Native association oversaw construction of the 450-foot bridge over the Nenana River.
-The new bridge was the key to unlocking the development of millions of acres of land owned by the State, Alaska Native Corporations, and the University of Alaska.
+In 2018, the Nenana Native Association, in partnership with the city, was awarded a $9 million federal grant to fund the 450 foot Nenana-Totchaket Bridge intended to help members of the community thrive.
+Construction of the new bridge, managed by the native association, was vital to development of state-owned land, Alaska Native Corporations, and the University of Alaska.